Coconut water

-Coconut water (also coconut juice) is the clear liquid inside young coconuts (fruits of the coconut palm).
-In early development, it serves as a suspension for the endosperm of the coconut during the nuclear phase of development.
-As development continues, the endosperm matures into its cellular phase and deposits into the rind of the coconut pulp.
-The liquid inside young coconuts is sometimes preferred to the liquid of a ripened coconut.
-Coconut water from young green coconuts is also known specifically as buko juice in Philippine English.

 Harvesting

 Fresh coconuts are typically harvested from the tree while they are green.
 A hole may be bored into the coconut to provide access to the "meat" (liquid and pulp).
 In young coconuts, the liquid and air may be under some pressure and may spray slightly when the inner husk is first penetrated.
 Coconuts that have fallen to the ground are susceptible to rot and damage from insects or other animals.

 Products

-Plain coconut water has long been a popular drink in tropical countries, where it is available fresh, canned, or bottled.

-Coconuts for drinking are served chilled, fresh, or packaged.
-They are often sold by street vendors who cut them open with machetes or similar implements in front of customers.
-Coconut water for retail can be found in ordinary aluminum cans, Tetra Paks, glass bottles or plastic bottles, sometimes with coconut pulp or coconut jelly included.
+Fresh coconuts sold for their water by street vendors are cut open with machetes or similar implements in front of customers.
+Coconut water for retail can be found in ordinary aluminum drink cans, Tetra Pak cartons, glass bottles or plastic bottles, sometimes with coconut pulp or coconut jelly included.